Rahul1234op/Chess-King/README.md

-# Chess kingA
+# Chess king
 React-based Chess application built with TypeScript, offering rich gameplay features, a responsive user interface, and seamless state management.
 Tension builds as players strategize, controlling the board, launching attacks, and defending their pieces.
 A well-timed sacrifice or clever tactic can turn the tide, leading to checkmate or a drawn endgame..

 ## Features

-Interactive chessboard with drag-and-drop functionality.
+-Interactive chessboard with drag-and-drop functionality.
-Highlights the optimal move for the current position, helping beginners learn strategic play.
+-Highlights the optimal move for the current position, helping beginners learn strategic play.
-Multiplayer support with live game updates.
+-Multiplayer support with live game updates.
-Replay and share games.
+-Replay and share games.
-Dynamic themes and animations.
+-Dynamic themes and animations.
-AI-powered opponent for single-player mode.
+-AI-powered opponent for single-player mode.
-Post-game analysis showing key moments, turning points, and alternative strategies.
+-Post-game analysis showing key moments, turning points, and alternative strategies.
-Built-in support for undo/redo moves
+-Built-in support for undo/redo moves

 ## Technologies Used